Back to home

 Key Points

-Víctor Vázquez, the 38-year-old midfielder trained at La Masia and current president of FC Santa Coloma, has announced his retirement as a player and will take up the role of head coach of the Andorran first-division side.
+Víctor Vázquez, the 38-year-old midfielder formed at La Masia who has been serving as president of FC Santa Coloma, has announced his retirement as a player and will take up the role of head coach of the Andorran first-division club.
 He made the decision public in an emotional video on social media, saying he will now concentrate fully on coaching.

-In his video message Vázquez described the coaching opportunity as a longed-for door opening and insisted the choice was not driven by physical or mental exhaustion, although an old knee injury marked part of his career.
-He added that his passion for football will remain and that he was not saying goodbye to the sport.
+In his video message Vázquez described the opportunity as “a great door I had long dreamed of opening” and stressed the decision was not motivated by physical or mental exhaustion, despite an old knee injury that affected parts of his career.
+He added that his passion for football remains and that he was not saying goodbye to the sport, closing the message with “Thanks, football.”